Is It Time to Spay or Neuter Your Pet?

 That all sounds pretty incredible already, right?
 In addition to the increased bond between you both, spaying or neutering your pet is a great way to take care of your community.
 Decreasing the numbers of unwanted litters shows a commitment to the prevention of animal suffering and animal cruelty.

 Puppies and kittens can typically be spayed or neutered between the ages of four and six months old.
 It may be best to schedule the procedure as early as possible to avoid problems related to a female’s first heat cycle or other mating behaviors.

-Most pets benefit from visiting our hospital a few times prior to the surgery to limit possible stress or anxiety.
+Most pets benefit from visiting our animal hospital a few times prior to the surgery to limit possible stress or anxiety.
 If you’re already vaccinating and preventing parasites in your cat or dog, they’re getting used to us already!

 The Big (Cuddly) Picture

 With all the benefits associated with spaying or neutering your pet, we hope we’ve allayed any doubts or fears.
-We take surgery very seriously, and are happy to discuss concerns about anesthesia and postoperative care.
+We take pet surgery very seriously, and are happy to discuss concerns about anesthesia and postoperative care.

 Our team at Oakhurst Veterinary Hospital are always here for your pet!